 1. Spend a memorable evening at this new night market by West Coast Craft and Off The Grid

-A pop-up marketplace is a great place to enjoy a casual date in San Francisco, and we’re looking forward to the new collaboration between West Coast Craft and Off The Grid at Fort Mason Center.
-These new night markets will happen once a month with all the craft vendors and food trucks you could desire.
-Check them out on April 12, May 30, June 27, and July 18, with even more future dates TBA.
+A pop-up marketplace is a great place to enjoy a casual date in San Francisco, and we’re loving the new collaboration between West Coast Craft and Off The Grid at Fort Mason Center.
+These new night markets happen once a month with all the craft vendors and food trucks you could desire.
+Check them out on Sept.
+5, Oct.
+17, and Dec.
+12, 2025 (November market date TBA).

 Alternatively, you could step up your at-home dinner with fresh produce from a farmers market—see our list here.

 Is date night getting a little repetitive?
 Or maybe you’re just out to impress your crush.
-We call it Ballet brings the romance with a mesmerizing fusion of classical ballet and modern technology.
+Ballet of Lights brings the romance with a mesmerizing fusion of classical ballet and modern technology.
 As you both settle into the intimate setting of the Brava Theater Center, the stage comes alive with six talented ballerinas adorned in glow-in-the-dark costumes, creating a stunning display of lights and movement.

-🎟️ Tickets: Get tickets to “We Call It Ballet” here.
+🎟️ Tickets: Get tickets to Ballet of Lights here.

 3. Set up a bonfire at Ocean Beach and watch the sunset